 The grillage foundation is of two types, according to the material used in the structure as follows:

-This foundation consists of beams or steel joints that can be set in a single or double tier as rolled steel joists, made of steel beams.
+This foundation consists of beams or steel joints that can be set in single or double-tier as-rolled steel joists made of steel beams.